-VI.
+VII.
 CURRENCY CONVERSION

 We made currency conversions into U.S. dollars in accordance with section 773A of the Act and 19 CFR 351.415, based on the exchange rates in effect on the dates of the U.S. sales as certified by the Federal Reserve Bank.
+The exchange rates are available on the Enforcement and Compliance web site at http://enforcement.trade.gov/exchange/index.html.